specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 ## Use a glossary file

 When creating a translated copy of a document, you can specify the glossary file to use.
-On the **Translate document** screen, you can either select a glossary file from the current document library or paste a link to a glossary file from other document libraries on the same site.
+On the **Translate documents** screen, under **Translation glossary**, you can either select a glossary file from the current document library or paste a link to a glossary file from other document libraries on the same site.
 For step-by-step instructions, see [Translate a document](translation.md).

 ## Update a glossary file